yemikifouly/Roadmap/web_and_mobile_team/projects/federated_learning.md

 ```

 **A note about authentication:**<br />
 If you don't have some authentication logic, you make yourself open to [Sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack). **We highly suggest** that anyone hosting a PyGrid instance for federated learning should also create two endpoints on their user authentication API: one for creating tokens (called by the worker) and one for verifying those tokens (called by PyGrid).
+Before PyGrid verifies the token with the given user authentication API, it must first ensure that the 256-bit secret that signs the token is identical to the one provided.
+If it is, then the token is sent to the `endpoint` described above to be verified by the user authentication API.
 The full authentication flow will be described further in subsequent documentation with examples provided for how this could be done.

 ### 3. Host